 - Demonstrate an applied critical understanding of the politics of representation and collaborative aesthetic practices.

-Further Information: The studio requires a high level of commitment and initiative, in addition to a willingness to work with and learn from community partners.
-The project has run in Collingwood for the past three years as part of the RMIT School of Art’s The Photo Lab.
-In 2021 it will be run in collaboration with Bus Projects at Collingwood Yards.
+The studio will be run at Collingwood Yards.
+It requires a high level of commitment and initiative, in addition to a willingness to work with and learn from community partners.
 It is always a lot of fun!